Toronto Zoo: Indo-Malaya

-The Indo-Malayan area contains an outdoor area, as well as a pavilion that exhibits plants and animals from South and Southeast Asia.
-Featured animals in this area include Indian rhinoceroses, babirusas, Indian peafowls, Sumatran orangutans, great hornbills, false gharials, reticulated pythons, Sumatran tigers, clouded leopards, and white-handed gibbons.
+The Indo-Malayan area contains a plaza and two pavilions that exhibit plants and animals from South and Southeast Asia.
+The outdoor area features Indian rhinoceroses, babirusas, and Indian peafowls, and the secondary Malayan Woods Pavilion spotlights clouded leopards, giant gouramis, red-tailed green ratsnakes, and various insects and arachnids from Southeast Asia.

+The Indo-Malaya Pavilion is home to Sumatran orangutans, great hornbills, false gharials, reticulated pythons, Burmese star tortoises, and white-handed gibbons.

-Species previously held in the Indo-Malaya section include gaurs, Himalayan tahrs, Malayan tapirs, lion-tailed macaques and golden snub-nosed monkeys.
+Species previously held in the Indo-Malaya section include Sumatran tigers, gaurs, Himalayan tahrs, Malayan tapirs, Reeves's muntjacs, lion-tailed macaques and golden snub-nosed monkeys.

 In 2023, the zoo completed construction on a large outdoor orangutan exhibit on the site of the former gaur habitat that allowed for further study of orangutan social behaviours.
 This area includes multiple enclosures, including an outdoor space, and a high ropes system for the orangutans to travel from the tops of elevated towers above visitor pathways.